sprihaapandey/prox-challenge/README.md

 1. **Raw source** (`data/pages/*.png`) — every PDF page rendered to an image at 2x scale.
 This is the ground truth a user can always fall back to verify a claim against, via the in-app Manual Viewer.
 2. **Semantic knowledge** (`data/chunks/*.json`, `data/visuals/*.json` → Postgres `chunks`/`visuals` tables) — page text split into clean two-column-aware chunks, and a Claude-vision-generated catalog of every diagram/chart/photo per page.
 Both are embedded locally (`sentence-transformers/all-MiniLM-L6-v2`) for pgvector cosine similarity search.
 3. **Structured facts** (`data/structured/*.json` → Postgres `duty_cycle`/`polarity`/`troubleshooting`/`weld_diagnosis`/`parts` tables) — deterministic records for duty cycle, polarity/socket assignments, troubleshooting tables, weld-diagnosis cards, and the parts list.
 Tools query these directly for exact answers instead of asking the LLM to re-derive a fact from prose every time.

 ---

-## Key design decisions

-**The Claude Agent SDK is literally the Claude Code CLI, and that has real consequences.** `claude-agent-sdk` drives the same CLI binary that powers Claude Code, as a subprocess.
-Tested unrestricted, it pulled the full coding-agent tool surface (Bash, Edit, Write, memory paths, skills, sub-agents) into a customer-facing welding assistant, cost roughly 10x more per turn (~$0.09 vs ~$0.01 for a comparable direct API call), and added a hidden secondary model call I couldn't fully suppress.
-Fixed by setting `tools=[]` and `setting_sources=[]` (strips it to just the 8 domain tools registered via an in-process MCP server) and using `ClaudeSDKClient` for a **persistent session per conversation** rather than the one-shot `query()` helper, so the CLI subprocess is spawned once per conversation instead of once per turn.

-**No separate "generate artifact" tool.** An artifact (duty-cycle calculator, polarity diagram, troubleshooting checklist, settings explorer) is deterministically derived server-side from the same fact-lookup tool call the agent already had to make to answer the question (see `backend/api/evidence.py::build_artifact`).
-This guarantees every artifact is backed by a real, necessary tool call — the model can't forget to "generate" one, and it can't show one backed by invented data.

-**Full manual pages, not auto-cropped diagrams.** I tried having Claude vision return bounding boxes to crop individual diagrams out of each page — even with a percentage-grid overlay as a grounding aid, the crops were unreliable enough to clip labels off diagrams, and once returned wildly out-of-range coordinates.
-Rather than ship inconsistent crops, every catalogued visual points at its full (always-correct) page image; the bounding box is kept only as a soft, validated highlight hint in the Manual Viewer that degrades gracefully to "no highlight" if the coordinates look implausible.

-**Two "the manual doesn't have this" findings are baked into the data, not guessed at query time.** (1) This machine uses a synergic auto-set LCD — there is no printed "material + thickness → voltage + wire speed" table, confirmed by inspecting the relevant pages directly.
-(2) There's no discrete error-code table (no "E1"/"Er-2" style codes anywhere in 48 pages — confirmed by grep across the full extracted text), only two generic LCD warning conditions.
-Both are recorded explicitly in `data/structured/settings.json` and `error_codes.json` with source pages, so the agent states the real behavior instead of inventing numbers or a fake code table.

-**Structured extraction was hand-verified against page images, not blindly LLM-scanned.** For each category (duty cycle, polarity, troubleshooting, weld diagnosis, parts), I first visually inspected the actual rendered page to identify the correct source page(s) and expected values, *then* ran targeted Claude-vision extraction against those specific pages with forced JSON schemas, and cross-checked the output against what I'd already read by eye. `tests/test_source_page_accuracy.py` encodes those verified page numbers as a regression test.

-**Local embeddings.** Anthropic has no first-party embeddings endpoint, and the brief requires the whole app to run on one `ANTHROPIC_API_KEY`. `sentence-transformers` runs entirely on-device, so semantic search doesn't need a second API key or external service.

-**Citations render after the response finishes, not mid-stream.** Evidence/source cards originally appeared the instant each tool call resolved, which felt noisy while the model was still composing its answer.
-They now render as a "Sources" section once streaming completes, alongside a lightweight live status pill ("Checking duty cycle chart…") during generation.

-**Polarity genuinely differs by process** — this directly answers the brief's example question ("which socket does the ground clamp go in?").
-Ground clamp: **Negative** for MIG, **Positive** for Flux-Cored, **Positive** for TIG, **Negative** for Stick.
-Each verified against its own cable-connection diagram page (14, 13, 24, 27 respectively) — see `tests/test_polarity.py`.

-### Why a CLI dependency in a Python backend?

-`claude-agent-sdk` requires the Claude Code CLI on disk; `npm install` in `backend/` installs it as a local (not global) dependency so it stays scoped to this project rather than requiring a global install.

----